Handling Nested Parameters in the functionSignature

 Mixing Types Even when you have nested bytes, addresses, and uints in one array, each entry still follows the

-{ value, populateDynamically, balanceSourceToken }
+{ value, populateDynamically, balanceSourceToken }shape.

-By precisely mirroring your Solidity function's signature and parameter order within the args
+By precisely mirroring your Solidity function's signature and parameter order within the args array, you can compose any arbitrarily complex on-chain action to execute post-swap.

 In case you face any errors or need support, please feel free to reach out to us.